alexlobera/leanjs_OLD_NX/src/pages/blog/styling-in-react.md

 <img placeholder-height="376px" src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fstyling%2Fzen-garden-min.png?alt=media" alt="CSS Zen Garden"></img>

-You can visit [http://www.csszengarden.com/](http://www.csszengarden.com/), check some designs, and compare the HTML of some.
+You can visit [http://www.csszengarden.com/](http://www.csszengarden.com/),check some designs, and compare the HTML of some.
 You’ll see that the only line that changes is the one that imports the CSS.
 Impressive from the CSS and HTML separation of concerns point of view.

 ## Global styles <a name="global-styles"></a>